The-Treebeard/pf2e-piety/README.md

 There is also the ability drag Deity Boons (or Curses) to slots corresponding to the Piety thresholds.

+---

+## Using the Piety System

+Piety represents a player character's devotion to their deity, and their deity's favor with that hero.
+As the player follows the edicts of their deity, they gain Piety Points, which grant them Deity Boons (see [Divine Intercession](https://2e.aonprd.com/Rules.aspx?ID=804) in Archives of Nethys) at certain thresholds.

+Typically player characters will progress at an average of 1 Piety Point per session, though the actual progression is up to the GM.
+The typical thresholds are at 3, 10, 25, and 50 Piety.

 <!-- PHASE 1:
 - One tab (Overview)
 -- Have Current Deity, option to add edicts and anathema, and drag and drop Deity Boons to thresholds.